 The Star Coin project started in October 2014 as an astronomy education approach for the visually handicapped.
 I had recently learned how to design and print two 3D objects over several months using FreeCAD and the MakerBot 3D printers at the Case Western Reserve University think[box].
 I was also working as an astronomy department volunteer at the Cleveland Museum of Natural History (CMNH) at the time.
 The planetarium director, Jason Davis, mentioned their collaboration with the Cleveland Sight Center teaching astronomy.
 Putting this together with my recent 3D printing interest, it seemed like a great opportunity to print constellations in tactile form.
 Jason helped set up the first meeting with the Cleveland Sight Center in November 2014.
 An initial test print of the Big Dipper was shown to them.
 The response was quite heartfelt as one person said he never really understood what the Big Dipper was until he felt this 3D model.
 Subsequent changes were made in sizing and layout to arrive at the designs shown on this page.
 Further development of the designs and methods for use are planned as the education approach is developed.
 Beyond the coincidence of 3D printing and astronomy there was a third opportunity that provided access to 3D printers.
 I had been attended a monthly meeting of electronics enthusiasts in a MeetUp group, Charged Conversation.
 Rick Pollack, president of MakerGear, was at one of these meetings and saw what I was doing.
 He generously offered to supply sets of the star coins in ABS plastic for CMNH and the Cleveland Sight Center at no cost to get us started.
 I am currently using SketchUp to develop new constellation designs, and a PowerSpec 3D Pro printer with Simplify3D to make samples.

 Feel free to use and distribute these.
 There is no charge to educational organizations under the Creative Commons license.
-I would appreciate your feedback to help develop the materials and teaching approaches: Bruce Bream, email@example.com.
+I would appreciate your feedback to help develop the materials and teaching approaches: Bruce Bream, firstname.lastname@example.org.

 An astronomy class was held at the Cleveland Sight Center Highbrook Lodge.
 Cleveland Museum of Natural History astronomer Jason Davis used the Star Coins to teach astronomy in a different way.
 Ursa Major, Ursa Minor, and Cassiopeia were introduced and placed on individual magnetic boards.
 The orientation relative to the north star in Ursa Minor was explained.
 The boards were held up to help understand the location of the constellations in the sky above.

-Great Lakes Planetarium Association meeting Star Coin Charts from April 23, 2016.
+Great Lakes Planetarium Association meeting Star Coin Presentation Charts from 23 April 2016.

 Stars in the sky have grouped into patterns called constellations.